hphelion/documentation/CarrierGrade/Admin_Guide/carrier-grade-admin-guide.md

 Live migration occurs when a virtual machine is transferred to execute on a different compute node with minimal disruption of the guest applications.
 This can happen automatically, or upon request by the system administrator.

+There are two migration methods:

+* Cold migration.
+During a cold migration, the instance is shut down for a period of time to be moved to another hypervisor.
+For specific steps, see [Cold Migrate an Instance](/helion/commercial/carrier/dashboard/managing/instances/migrate/cold/).

+* Live migration.
+During a live migration, the instance is kept running during the migration, requiring almost no downtime.
+For specific steps, see [Live Migration of Virtual Machines](/helion/commercial/carrier/dashboard/managing/instances/migrate/live/).

-For more information, see [Cold Migrate an Instance](/helion/commercial/carrier/dashboard/managing/instances/migrate/cold/) and [Live Migration of Virtual Machines](/helion/commercial/carrier/dashboard/managing/instances/migrate/live/).
+	For more information on live migration, see [Live Migration of Virtual Machines](/helion/commercial/carrier/dashboard/managing/instances/live/migrate/).

 ## Scaling Virtual Machine Resources